jimpurbrick/thecreationengine/content/replaying-replicated-redux.md

 as well as much easier to use as it doesn't require complicated reasoning about application event ordering.
-The potential to perform sophisticated application specific state reconciliation when predictions are invalidated rather than simply jumping to a new state is also interested and I'm excited to see what we can do with it in future.
+The potential to perform sophisticated application specific state reconciliation when predictions are invalidated is also interesting and I'm excited to see what we can do with it in future.

 If you'd like to play the ReactVR version of pairs or see the rest of the code, it's available on github